justinchoi001/liferay-learn-0/commerce/developer/tutorial/implementing-a-new-basic-payment-method/README.md

 		}
     ```

-    >This is where we have defined our custom payment processing logic.
+    >This is where custom payment processing logic will be implemented.

 ## Conclusion